landlock-lsm/island/README.md

 - Testing: Add CI and comprehensive tests for profile inference, environment variable precedence, and workspace isolation.
 - Improved error messages: Better diagnostics for profile resolution failures and Landlock errors.
 - Advanced profile management: List, show, and edit profiles via CLI.
+- Log denied requests (with audit).
+- Improve error messages.

 ## Contributing

 Island is part of the [Landlock project](https://landlock.io).
 Contributions are welcome!

+## FAQ

+### Troubleshooting

+**Q: `island run firefox` returns an error.
+What should I do?**

+A: First, ensure a profile exists that defines the sandbox and allows execution of the program (e.g., access to `/usr`).
+Second, if no profile is explicitly specified, Island infers it from the current working directory, so ensure the `when_beneath` configuration matches your location.

+**Q: How do I debug Island issues?**

+A: Use the `--verbose` option to see detailed logs.

+**Q: Why are non-existent paths ignored with just a warning?**

+A: If a path doesn't exist, it poses no security risk since it cannot be accessed.
+However, the warning indicates a potential configuration issue that should be addressed.

+**Q: I want to run a command without automatic sandboxing.
+How do I do that?**

+A: In a shell hooked by Island, just prefix the command with `nosandbox`.

+### Configuration

+**Q: Is there a way to reuse configurations across profiles?**

+A: Yes, you can use symlinks to share configuration files.

+**Q: Is `~/` expansion supported in paths?**

+A: Not directly, but upcoming variable handling will support `${home}/`.

+**Q: Can a context be based on the program instead of the working directory?**

+A: While feasible, Island focuses on data-centric security policies (based on location/project) rather than application-centric ones.

+**Q: What happens if multiple profiles' contexts match the current working directory?**

+A: Island applies all matching profiles in order of specificity (broadest path first).
+The restrictions are combined, meaning access is only granted if *all* matching profiles allow it.

+### Concepts & Security

+**Q: What are XDG directories?**

+A: These are standard directories defined by the XDG Base Directory specification (e.g., `.config`, `.local/share`) used by modern applications to store configuration and data.

+**Q: What is the cache directory used for?**

+A: Island itself doesn't use a cache, but sandboxed applications may use `$XDG_CACHE_HOME` for temporary storage.

+**Q: How do I launch a graphical application or use D-Bus services?**

+A: The relevant sockets must be exposed in `$XDG_RUNTIME_DIR` (e.g., via symlinks) and allowed by the profile.
+Note that exposing these services extend (or bypass) the sandbox restrictions.

+**Q: What if a profile allows modification of Island's configuration?**

+A: This would be a security issue to fix in the profile configuration.